Earthcomputer/libseedfinding/README.md

 # Bugs and untested

-So far the cuda build is not tested

-So far the standalone executable is not tested
+So far the standalone static library is not tested, see split.py